-KCME4201 Export Marketing for the Mining Industry

-- KCME4202 Mine Evaluation and Project Assessment - KCME4203 Mine Management - KCME4301 Environmental Management for the Mining Industry or such other subjects as the course authority may deem to be appropriate and equivalent.
+KCME4201 Export Marketing for the Mining Industry KCME4202 Mine Evaluation and Project Assessment KCME4203 Mine Management KCME4204 Exploration Project Management KCME4301 Environmental Management for the Mining Industry

 For students with an adequate background in computing and statistics this subject may be replaced by an additional elective subject.
 The approval of the course authority is required.